fpsvogel/fpsvogel.com/src/_posts/2020-11-03-exercism-ruby.md

 ---
 title: Ruby practice with Exercism
 subtitle: what I learned
+description: Exercism is a great hands-on way to learn a new programming language.
+Here are the lessons I learned from doing their Ruby track.
 ---

 - [1.
 Learn from the work of others, then refactor](#1-learn-from-the-work-of-others-then-refactor)